 - Offer Endpoint Protection: With more employees using various devices to access secure networks, the need for endpoint protection is critical.
 Not only should MSPs consider ways to separate endpoint devices from the main network, but they should also implement an antivirus endpoint protection solution.

 - Consider the Big Picture: Over time, it's easy to create a tech stack of cybersecurity tools that not only overlap but also create gaps in coverage.
 Review your strategy in addition to the tools you use, and look at how you can consolidate and adopt a more holistic approach.

-As the prevalence of cyberattacks on SMBs increases, MSPs need to consider how to remain viable in an environment that will put more and more emphasis on cybersecurity needs.
+As the prevalence of cyberattacks on SMBs increases, MSPs should consider how to differentiate themselves in an environment where cybersecurity needs are on the rise.